2018 Alaska gubernatorial election: Campaign

 Independent candidate and incumbent governor Bill Walker announced on October 19 that he was suspending his campaign and endorsing Mark Begich, three days after Walker's running mate and incumbent lieutenant governor Byron Mallott resigned from office (and amid low polling numbers just three weeks before election day).
-However, Walker and Mallott still remained on the ballot as the deadline to withdraw was on September 4.
+However, Walker and Mallott still remained on the ballot, as the deadline to withdraw was September 4.